prezly/slate/packages/slate-lists/README.md

 #### `Lists`

-The next step is to pass the [ListsOptions](src/types.ts) instance to `Lists` function.
-It will create an object with utilities and transforms bound to the options you passed to it.
+It's time to pass the [ListsOptions](src/types.ts) instance to `Lists` function.
+It will create an object (`lists`) with utilities and transforms bound to the options you passed to it.
+Those are the building blocks you're going to use when adding lists support to your editor.
+Use them to implement UI controls, keyboard shortcuts, etc.

 ```tsx
 import { Lists, ListsOptions } from '@prezly/slate-lists';